TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 **DESCRIPTION**
 -------------------------------------------------------------------------------------------------
-Adds grass and, optionally, water plants and stones to the terrain of Daggerfall Unity.
+Adds grass and, optionally, water plants, stones and flowers to the terrain of Daggerfall Unity.

 **REQUIREMENTS**
 -------------------------------------------------------------------------------------------------